 On Saturday, Ritchie wrote in a series of tweets, "This is not an indictment of PPP, as I have been mistreated by men from various parties.
 However the majority of my cases, including two more have not mentioned were either Pk lobbyist or 2nd tier PPP."

-2/ This is not an indictment of PPP, as I have been mistreated by men from various parties.— Cynthia D. Ritchie (@CynthiaDRitchie) June 6, 2020
+2/ This is not an indictment of PPP, as I have been mistreated by men from various parties.
+However the majority of my cases, including two more have not mentioned were either Pk lobbyist or 2nd tier PPP.
+Many loved BB, and the original message I was trying to convey was— Cynthia D. Ritchie (@CynthiaDRitchie) June 6, 2020